Skip to main content

 Problem Description

-A Playbook is used to add and remove accounts from a Segment in Vitally but no straight forward way to track when a Segment was added or removed.
-Spoiler alert, you'll need to do this via a playbook and a custom trait.
+A Playbook is used to add an account to a Segment in Vitally, but there is no straightforward way to track when the Segment was applied or when it's removed.
+Spoiler alert: you'll need to do this via a playbook and two custom traits.
 Read this article to find out how to configure this.

 Step-by-Step Solutions